 There may be a successor sequence that starts with a new dataset.
 If there is, the fields dataReplacement and replacedData should be populated accordingly in the cancellation record.

-Cancelled datasets or sequences should not be removed as a consequence of the cancellation unless their issue date and time are the same or later than the effective date and time of cancellation.
+The retention, archiving or removal of cancelled datasets or sequences from the system shall be according to the common principles for retention, archiving or removal set forth in S-98 or other applicable documents.